Raised in Cleveland, Ohio, I have been living and writing in Israel since 1967. In 2020 I was chosen to become the Chair

 Between 2007 and 2012, I served as Coordinator of the Shaindy Rudoff Graduate Program in Creative Writing at Bar-Ilan University.

-I completed a memoir, Our Names Do Not Appear, in June 2015, moved to Tel Aviv and started learning hair styling at Tomer v’Sheli.
+I completed a memoir, Our Names Do Not Appear, in June 2015, moved to Tel Aviv and learned hair styling at Tomer v’Sheli.
 Now I can cut your hair, as well as your texts.